lukistellar/wayland-mx-thumb-button/README.md

 Since the thumb button of my MX Master is named with three asterisks, the original script by mathportillo (https://github.com/mathportillo/wayland-mouse-mapper) will not work.

 I made this script as a quick fix, based on the original one.
-It should work with a 1st gen MX Master out of the box, the default action on click will show the gnome overview.
+It should work out of the box with a 1st gen MX Master, the default action on click will show the gnome overview.

-This script is based on reading events from `libinput`, emulating keys using `evemu` and should work on wayland.
+This script is based on reading events from `libinput`, emulating keystrokes using `evemu` and should work on wayland.

-A small script for mapping mouse buttons to keystrokes on Wayland.

 ## Prerequisites
 The script depends on the following executables being available in your PATH: